-The agency requires that all in-custody property and evidence be stored in designated, secure areas.
+The agency requires that all in-custody property and evidence be stored in designated, secure areas and that records reflect the status and location of all property under agency control.

-Dedicated facilities, equipment, restrictions on access and other security procedures should contribute to the control and protection of property in agency custody.
+Dedicated facilities, equipment, restrictions on access, proper recordkeeping, and other security procedures should contribute to the control and protection of property in agency custody.
 Storage capacity and security measures should be commensurate with risks and exposures posed by different types of property.